missyrestless/Bots/LifeBots/ControlPanel/Control_Panel_Commands.md

 The commands reference is organized into functional categories.
 Click on a command to view its description, variables, and an example usage.

-LifeBots API Extensions are in bold.
+LifeBots API Extensions are in bold and starred.

 ### Setup and startup